chaos-manual/rus/documentation-ru/ask.md

 # Feedback from the readers

+Next, we provide recommendations for more advanced users, based on your feedback and questions.

 We anticipate some questions from the readers.
 Please do ask!
 This will help us make the manual better.